rreinold/real-time-asset-tracking-template/Readme.md

 > 7. Edge Selection

 ### Code Services
->1. messageToCollectionCreate - creates row in MessageHistory collection
+- `RTAssetLogLocation` - creates row in LocationLogs collection
->2. messageToCollectionUpdate - updates Tags collection with latest position
+- `RTAssetUpdateTagLocation` - updates Tags collection with latest position
->3. messageToGeofenceCheck - checks if tag is within configured geofence
+- `RTAssetCheckGeofence` - checks if tag is within configured geofence
->4. messageToHTTPPost - Sends a configurable HTTP POST request
+- `RTAssetRESTIntegration`- Sends a configurable HTTP POST request
->5.
-RegularlyFetchAnchors - Fetch static geospatial reference data
->6. uploadPoints - Bulk upload of Tag positions

 ### Code Libraries
->1. constants
+- `RTAssetConfiguration` - Configuration for the System
+- `RTAssetUtil` - Reusable utility methods for System

 ### Mesaging Topics
->1. position - Things publish their position on this topic
+- `/location` - Tags publish their position using configurable [Message] structure
->2. geofence - Geofence status is published here
+- `/geofence` - Publishes status whether a tag is inside the geofence

 ### Collections
 >1.
-MessageHistory - History of all MQTT Messages received
+LocationLogs - History of all MQTT Messages received
 >2.
-Tags - Latest position of all tags
+Tags - Latest location of all tags

 ### Triggers
 >1. trigger_messageToCollectionCreate
 >2. trigger_messageToCollectionUpdate
 >3. trigger_messageToHTTPPost

-# Development
+## Development

 ## How to Update Graph